vendee-gites

 How to Ski

 It's now time to learn to control your speed.
-The usual way is called a "gliding wedge".
-This is a V-shaped position that is formed by sliding both skis tails apart an equal distance while keeping your ski tips together.
+The usual way is called a "gliding wedge" or "snow plough".
+This is a V-shaped position that is formed by sliding both skis tails apart by an equal distance while keeping your ski tips together.

 How to Ski